bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 [+] SMB Tree Disconnect success
 ```

-Boom — potato’s baked and served.
+Boom!
+Potato’s baked and served.
 After sitting there like a sniper in the bushes for ~10+ minutes, the task finally ran and called our reverse shell.

 ```console
 root@LAB-2:/# sudo nc -nvlp 443